UNAWatch/una-apps/Apps/Utility2/GUI/Software/App/TouchGFX-GUI/README.md

 Files from the App and target folders, which are the porting level between TouchGFX and the user app, are moved to **Software/Libs/Header/Gui** and **Software/Libs/Source/Gui**

+## Copy a GUI project from othe project

 ## Adding a GUI project to a CubeIDE project:

+**NOTE: If you simply copied a GUI project from another project and added it to CubeIDE, then you only need to do step 2.**

 1. If TouchGFX was added to the CubeMX project and the corresponding folders were generated and added to the project, then they must be excluded from the build:
 ```
 ./TouchGFX